 Best Advice: Utilize Support Systems and Resources

 When expecting parents receive a diagnosis for their unborn child, it is scary.
-The unknowns can make the wonderful experience of having a child become very stressful.
+The unknowns can make the wonderful experience of having a child very stressful.
 “A lot of people are not fully aware of the extent of resources that are out there,” Lauricia said.
 If she didn’t have a great support system and utilize additional resources, Zacchaeus’ life would have been a lot more “emotionally damaging” to her.
 “These children are the biggest blessings and they will give you all the strength you need.”